 Growth Points acquired through completing battles can be freely distributed amongst your allies to improve their statistics and level them up.
 This proves useful for improving characters that you either don’t readily use as much, or have only recently become available to you, ensuring that they remain at a similar level of capability.

 Alongside this, Free Mode allows you to replay any battles that have been previously unlocked through the Story Mode, whereas Musou Battlefields provides you with the opportunity to customise battles, play them and upload them online so that other players can also do so.

-Granting further differentiation, Tecmo Koei deliver exclusive content to this Wii U version in the form of Duel Mode.
+Granting further differentiation, Koei Tecmo delivers exclusive content to this Wii U version in the form of Duel Mode.
 This can be played alone, and through local or online multiplayer, and proves a welcome addition to the game.

 You firstly select three playable characters that you have unlocked, then choosing four strategy cards that possess special powers that may be used during duels.
 They’re divided into four differing types – Attack, Impede, Support and Special – with the player expending Battle Points to use them, acquired as you fight.
 These add bonuses once used, such as reducing the strength of your opponent’s attack, restoring Musou or temporarily providing statistic boosts to your chosen character.